2022 Paris–Roubaix Femmes

-The 2022 Paris–Roubaix Femmes (officially Paris–Roubaix Femmes avec Zwift) was a French road cycling one-day race that took place on 17 April 2022.
+The 2022 Paris–Roubaix Femmes (officially Paris–Roubaix Femmes avec Zwift) was a French road cycling one-day race that took place on 16 April 2022.
 It was the 2nd edition of Paris–Roubaix Femmes and the 8th event of the 2022 UCI Women's World Tour.
 The race was won by the Italian champion Elisa Longo Borghini, after a solo break with around 30 kilometres remaining, the second win by a long solo break in succession, after Lizzie Deignan's inaugural edition triumph in 2021.

 Route

 The route used a near identical course to the first edition, with the only change being an additional starting circuit in Denain.
-The race finished on the velodrome in Roubaix after covering 124.7 km, with 29.2 km of cobblestones, spread out over 17 sectors.
+The race finished on the velodrome in Roubaix after covering 124.7 km, with 29.2 km of cobblestones, spread out over 17 sectors – including the famed Carrefour de l'Arbre and the Mons-en-Pévèle – both ranked at "five stars" in difficulty.
 The women covered the same final 17 sectors as the men's race.

 Teams

 24 teams took part in the race.
 All 14 UCI Women's WorldTeams were automatically invited, and were joined by 10 UCI Women's Continental Teams.
 The three best 2021 UCI Women's Continental Teams (Ceratizit–WNT Pro Cycling, Parkhotel Valkenburg and Valcar–Travel & Service) received an automatic invitation, and the other seven teams were selected by Amaury Sport Organisation (ASO), the organisers of the race.